xvicmanx/swagger-api-service-generator/README.md

 ## Getting Started

+To get started you can either install the package or clone this repository and install all the dependencies.

-To get started it is only necessary to clone this repository, install all the dependencies, configure the file `swagger-service-generator-config.js` and run the generator command.
+Another thing that is necessary is to configure the file `swagger-service-generator-config.js` before running the generator command.
+If you clone this repo the file will be available in the source code but if you install the package you can copy the example file and modify it as you need it.

 ```js
 // swagger-service-generator-config.js